Nigho/delectrum-core/doc/README.md

-Delectrum Core
+Brewhaust Core
 =====================

 Setup
 ---------------------
-[Delectrum Core](http://delectrum.org/wallet) is the original Delectrum client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Delectrum transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Brewhaust Core](http://brewhaust.org/wallet) is the original Brewhaust client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Brewhaust transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Delectrum on your native platform.
+The following are some helpful notes on how to run Brewhaust on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/delectrum-qt (GUI, 32-bit) or bin/32/delectrumd (headless, 32-bit)
+- bin/32/brewhaust-qt (GUI, 32-bit) or bin/32/brewhaustd (headless, 32-bit)
-- bin/64/delectrum-qt (GUI, 64-bit) or bin/64/delectrumd (headless, 64-bit)
+- bin/64/brewhaust-qt (GUI, 64-bit) or bin/64/brewhaustd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run delectrum-qt.exe.
+Unpack the files into a directory, and then run brewhaust-qt.exe.

 ### OSX

-Drag Delectrum-Qt to your applications folder, and then run Delectrum-Qt.
+Drag Brewhaust-Qt to your applications folder, and then run Brewhaust-Qt.

 ### Need Help?

-* See the documentation at the [Delectrum Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Brewhaust Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Delectrum Forum](http://forum.delectrum.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Brewhaust Forum](http://forum.brewhaust.org/).
-* Join our Discord server [Discord Server](https://discord.delectrum.org)
+* Join our Discord server [Discord Server](https://discord.brewhaust.org)
-* Join one of our Slack groups [Delectrum Slack Groups](https://delectrum.org/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [Brewhaust Slack Groups](https://brewhaust.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Delectrum on your native platform.
+The following are developer notes on how to build Brewhaust on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)